 Chinese mainland reports 8 new imported COVID-19 cases

-The Chinese mainland on Thursday reported no new locally transmitted COVID-19 cases, the National Health Commission said on Friday.
+The Chinese mainland reported no new locally transmitted COVID-19 cases on Friday, the National Health Commission said on Saturday.

-No new suspected cases or new deaths related to the disease were reported, it added.
+No new suspected cases or new deaths related to the disease were reported, it said.

-Twenty-seven COVID-19 patients on the Chinese mainland were discharged from hospitals following recovery on Thursday.
+On Friday, 38 COVID-19 patients were discharged from hospitals following their recovery.

-By the end of Thursday, a total of 3,662 imported cases had been reported on the mainland.
-Among them, 3,308 had been discharged from hospitals following recovery, and 354 remained hospitalized.
-No deaths had been reported among imported cases.
+By the end of Friday, a total of 4,921 imported cases had been reported on the mainland.
+Among them, 4,723 had been discharged from hospitals following recovery, and 198 remained hospitalized.
+No deaths had been reported among the imported cases.

-The total number of confirmed COVID-19 cases on the mainland reached 86,307 by Thursday, including 394 patients still receiving treatment, three of whom are in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 89,824 by Friday, including 454 patients still receiving treatment, five of whom were in severe conditions.

-There were two suspected COVID-19 cases on the mainland by Thursday, and 15,977 close contacts remained under medical observation.
+There were two suspected COVID-19 cases on the mainland by the end of Friday, and 8,233 close contacts remained under medical observation.

-Thursday saw 15 asymptomatic cases newly reported, all arriving from outside the mainland.
-On the same day, one asymptomatic case was re-categorized as a confirmed case.
+Friday also saw 13 asymptomatic cases newly reported, all arriving from outside the mainland.
+Two asymptomatic cases arriving from outside the mainland were re-categorized as confirmed cases.

-A total of 697 asymptomatic cases were under medical observation, with 450 arriving from outside the mainland.
+A total of 331 asymptomatic cases were under medical observation, of whom 282 arrived from outside the mainland.